What is an Open Crawl Space Vent?

 While crawl space vents are a great idea in theory and should keep the space beneath your home dry and mold-free, they actually cause a whole range of problems.
 The issue with these fixtures is that they allow wet air to enter the crawl space, which is rather counterproductive as they were invented to help dry out crawl spaces.

-Vents also encourage the airflow from the bottom to the top of the home.
+Vents also encourage airflow from the bottom to the top of the home.
 In other words, the air from the crawl space eventually ends up in your living area.
-If the crawl space is full of mold spores, dust and allergens, all those particles find their way to the rest of your home, contaminate the air you breathe, and even cause health problems.
+If the crawl space is full of mold spores, dust, and allergens, all those particles find their way to the rest of your home, contaminate the air you breathe, and even cause health problems.